 Alcoholic Beverages & Coffee

-With a few exceptions such as luxury lines and the Norwegian Sky (read this to understand the differences between luxury and other lines) alcoholic beverages are not included in cruise fares.
+With a few exceptions such as luxury lines, as well as premium lines Virgin Voyages and Celebrity Cruises, (read this to understand the differences between different types of lines), alcoholic beverages are not included in cruise fares.
 There are drink packages that may help some with this cost by paying a flat charge for your entire cruise which includes most alcoholic beverages (a discussion for another time), but as a very general statement, the more expensive the cruise line, the cheaper the drinks.
 Oceania for example, doesn't look to make as large of a piece of it's revenue off bar sales, so a pour of Glenlivet might cost $8, compared to Carnival, which might charge $12.
 Some people try smuggling booze on their cruise, though we're not sure it's worth it.

-Most beverage packages, usually associated with alcoholic beverages, also include premium coffee drinks, and there are other ways to bundle or reduce these costs, such as "coffee cards" that some lines offer, which either reduce the cost when paying ahead for several drinks, or work as a loyalty program of sorts.
+Many beverage packages, while usually associated with alcoholic beverages, also include premium coffee drinks, which can be a good way to control costs.
+There are other ways to bundle or reduce these costs, such as "coffee cards" that some lines offer, which either reduce the cost when paying ahead for several drinks, or work as a loyalty program of sorts.